Exploratory Data Analysis in R: A Practical Tutorial for Beginners (2026)

 col=colorRampPalette(c("blue", "white", "red"))(200))

-Scatter plot with trend
+Scatter plot using ggplot2

 ggplot(dress_data, aes(x=Rating, y=Recommendation)) +